mandarpriya/Climate-Analysis/README.md

 #Note:- DrinC software is commonly used by many , but we find it a bit strange that the default refrence period is Oc-Nov.
 This results in completely affecting the computation for the drought indces.
 Especialy for SPI/SPEI index in our case if we are taking from Oct to Nov (next year) then the precipitation is affected as many months do not witness precipitation.
 For some stations it could be RDI may suffer.
 We could not find it reasonable enough to accept the DrinC computation.

 # Analysis:-
+We  extend our analysis by focusing on long term trend, so using annual series of drought indices with a frequency of 3,6,9,12 .
+The plots shows that last decade has witnesses increase in temperature and on the other decrease in precipitation.
+This makes the situation worse in future as with further increase in temperature the weather will becoe more dry and will result in a further decrease in precipitation resulting in a severe drought.

+## Extension:- We are working on the data for other cities in Germany.